-Schools within the trust will not wait for the start or outcome of an investigation before protecting the victim and other pupils: this applies to criminal investigations as well as those made by CSCS.
-Where CSCS decide that a statutory investigation is not appropriate, schools will consider referring the incident again if it is believed that the pupil is at risk of harm.
+The school will not wait for the start or outcome of an investigation before protecting the victim and other pupils: this applies to criminal investigations as well as those made by CSCS.
+Where CSCS decide that a statutory investigation is not appropriate, the school will consider referring the incident again if it is believed that the pupil is at risk of harm.
 Where CSCS decide that a statutory investigation is not appropriate and the school agrees with this decision, the school will consider the use of other support mechanisms, such as early help and pastoral support.

 At all stages of the reporting and referral process, the pupil will be informed of the decisions made, actions taken and reasons for doing so.
 Discussions of concerns with parents will only take place where this would not put the pupil or others at potential risk of harm.
-Schools will work closely with parents to ensure that the pupil, as well as their family, understands the arrangements in place, such as in-school interventions, is effectively supported, and knows where they can access additional support.
+The school will work closely with parents to ensure that the pupil, as well as their family, understands the arrangements in place, such as in-school interventions, is effectively supported, and knows where they can access additional support.

-15. Concerns about school safeguarding practices
+18. Concerns about school safeguarding practices

-Any concerns regarding the safeguarding practices at the trust will be raised with the SLT of the school, and the necessary whistleblowing procedures will be followed, as outlined in the trust's Whistleblowing Policy.
-If a staff member feels unable to raise an issue with their school's SLT, they should access other whistleblowing channels such as the NSPCC whistleblowing helpline (0800 028 0285).
+Any concerns regarding the safeguarding practices at the school will be raised with the SLT, and the necessary whistleblowing procedures will be followed, as outlined in the Whistleblowing Policy.
+If a staff member feels unable to raise an issue with the SLT, they should access other whistleblowing channels such as the NSPCC whistleblowing helpline (0800 028 0285).

-16. Safeguarding concerns and allegations of abuse against staff
+19. Safeguarding concerns and allegations of abuse against staff

-All allegations against school staff, trust staff, supply staff, volunteers and contractors will be managed in line with the relevant Allegations of Abuse Against Adults Policy and the procedures laid out by the individual school at which the staff members work or have worked.
-The trust will ensure its schools are equipped to manage all allegations against staff, including those who are not employees of schools within the trust, and that the affected schools liaise with the relevant parties.
+All allegations against staff, supply staff, volunteers and contractors will be managed in line with the school's Allegations of Abuse Against Staff Policy, a copy of which will be provided to, and understood by, all staff.
+The school will ensure all allegations against staff, including those who are not employees of the school, are dealt with appropriately and that the school liaises with the relevant parties.

-When managing allegations against staff, the trust will recognise the distinction between allegations that meet the harms threshold and allegations that do not, also known as "low-level concerns".
+When managing allegations against staff, the school will recognise the distinction between allegations that meet the harms threshold and allegations that do not, also known as "low-level concerns", as defined in the Allegations of Abuse Against Staff Policy.
 Allegations that meet the harms threshold include instances where staff have:

-- Behaved in a way that has harmed a child or may have harmed a child. - Committed or possibly committed a criminal offence against or related to a child. - Behaved towards a child in a way that indicates they may pose a risk of harm to children. - Behaved, or may have behaved, in a way that indicates they may not be suitable to work with children.
+- Behaved in a way that has harmed a child, or may have harmed a child. - Committed or possibly committed a criminal offence against or related to a child. - Behaved towards a child in a way that indicates they may pose a risk of harm to children.

+Behaved, or may have behaved, in a way that indicates they may not be suitable to work with children.

-Low-level concerns will be handled in line with the school's Reporting Low-level Safeguarding Concerns Policy or Procedure.
+Low-level concerns will be handled in line with the schools' Low-level Safeguarding Concerns Policy.

-17. Communication and confidentiality
+20. [Updated] Communication and confidentiality